sobolevn/dotfiles/README.md

 I loved my `Sublime`.
 It was fast and beautiful.
 But I have switched to `vscode`.
-The main reason is that `Sublime` is almost unmainteined.
+The main reason is that `Sublime` is almost unmaintained.
 Packages are also abandoned.

-I have switched to `vscode`.
+So, I have switched to `vscode`.
 It solved almost all issues I had with `Sublime`.
-So, here's how my new `vscode` setup looks like:
+Here's how my new `vscode` setup looks like:

 ![sobolevn's vscode for Elixir](https://raw.githubusercontent.com/sobolevn/dotfiles/master/media/vscode-elixir.png)